Syllabus for PJM-530

 Project Risk Management addresses identifying, analyzing, and responding to project risk in order to maximize results of positive events and minimize the consequences of adverse events.
 Identification, quantification, response planning, and control are covered.
 Risk factors, contract types, assessment techniques, tools to quantify risk, procedures to reduce threats to project objectives and contingency are covered.

-Students Please Note: Students should have successfully completed Project Management (PJM-510) and Project Leadership and Communication (PJM-520) before beginning this course.
+Students Please Note: You should have successfully completed Project Management (PJM-510) and Project Leadership and Communication (PJM-520) before beginning this course.

 Upon completion of the course, students should be able to: